 #Bottom Line

-Start with the power cycle and HDMI swap before anything else: together they resolve the majority of flickering cases.
+Westinghouse’s support team recommends clearing residual voltage and ruling out signal faults before any menu changes, because those two steps fix more flicker cases than firmware tweaks and picture-setting changes combined.
 If those don’t work, check picture settings and update firmware.
 Factory reset is the last software option.
-For hardware, reseat ribbon cables first (free), then replace the T-Con board ($30-50) if the problem continues.
+For hardware, reseat ribbon cables first (free), then replace the T-Con board ($30 to $50) if the problem continues.

 For warranty support, visit Westinghouse Electronics support directly.
 Westinghouse TVs are now manufactured by Tongfang Global under a licensed brand name, so for manufacturing defects within the warranty period, the support page is your best starting point.